GRC Tools and Solutions for Mid-Market Companies: Complete Guide [2026]

 Assessment Management

-Multi-framework assessment workflow covers SOC 2, ISO 27001, HIPAA, NIST CSF, and sector-specific frameworks in one platform.
-Assessments distribute to department heads, IT teams, engineering, and other unit owners across mid-market scale (50–500 staff) without bottlenecking on a single compliance lead.
+Assessment Management organizes, runs, and tracks multi-framework assessments — SOC 2, ISO 27001, HIPAA, NIST CSF, and sector-specific frameworks — from a unified dashboard with live progress tracking, participation metrics, and built-in deadline notifications.
+Assessments distribute to department heads, IT teams, engineering, and other unit owners across mid-market scale (50–500 staff), and grouping by compliance goal keeps overlapping campaigns organized.

-Programs go live in days or weeks, with no-code setup and minimal lift from IT — a deployment model that fits the mid-market staffing reality of 0–3 dedicated risk FTEs.
-See assessment management for the full capability detail.
+Programs go live in days or weeks, with no-code setup and minimal lift from IT.
+The deployment model fits the mid-market staffing reality of 0–3 dedicated GRC FTEs.

 Questionnaires & Surveys

 Logic flows route questions by framework and section, and weighted scoring drives risk prioritization.
-Multiple contributors can respond to a single question with inline comments, evidence uploads, and attestation, preserving the full audit trail.
-See questionnaires and surveys.
+Multiple contributors can respond to a single question with inline comments, evidence uploads, and acknowledgments, and integrated routing handles approvals and sign-off, preserving the full audit trail.

 Reports & Scorecards